 Do I Have PA?

 You may have come to this website because you are concerned about your hypertension, and are searching for answers.
-Perhaps your hypertension has become difficult to control or you are “just not feeling quite right,” and are worried that something else might be going on.
-One in four patients with resistant hypertension actually have primary aldosteronism, so it is quite reasonable to ask: “Do I have PA?”
-For most patients, primary aldosteronism slowly develops over many years.
-Since excess aldosterone causes irreversible damage, it is critical to get a diagnosis, and start treatment as early as possible.
+Perhaps it has become difficult to control or you are “just not feeling quite right,” and are worried that something else might be going on.
+One in four patients with resistant hypertension has primary aldosteronism, and up to 50% of those with essential hypertension may be affected.
+Thus, it is reasonable to ask: “do I have PA?”

 As the disease progresses, your blood tests may show elevated blood sugar when fasting (i.e., impaired fasting glucose), or other early signs of diabetes.
 You may have an abnormal EKG, or an echocardiogram may indicate Left Ventricular Hypertrophy (LVH).
 Your kidney functions may decline, and you may develop chronic kidney disease.

 Since each of these conditions are relatively common and can have other causes, they are usually treated separately without any connection to primary aldosteronism.
 Patients are sent to separate specialists without team-based coordination of their care, and on the long road to a belated diagnosis of PA, they are unsuccessfully treated for widely differing disorders while primary aldosteronism remains ignored.

 In many patients, and particularly those with resistant hypertension, the following signs and symptoms are highly indicative of primary aldosteronism:

 - Fatigue, which can be debilitating and does not improve with sleep,

 - “Brain fog” or cognitive impairment ranging from memory loss to difficulty focusing,

 - Reduced resistance to stress, and

 The sodium reabsorption caused by excess aldosterone is accompanied by potassium loss.
 The greater the loss, the more intense symptoms are: